Table of Contents

 - Transparent thread or fishing string

 Aside from earring holders that you can easily buy online, you can also improvise.
-Let your white frame stand and use transparent threads or fishing line to attach your long earrings to the thread and then to the frame.
+Let your white frame stand and use transparent threads or fishing lines to attach your long earrings to the thread and then to the frame.
 Depending on the earring backs, you can just hook them on the frame or thread or poke the post into the frame.
 If you’re using an open frame, ensure that your earrings are tied securely and tightly to the frame so that they don’t sag.

 If you choose to use a folded cardboard, attach your transparent thread from one side of the cardboard to the other.
 Then, let the earrings stabilize.
 Don’t photograph while they are moving or swaying.